jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-5-0.md

 justify: "center"
 ---

-A myriad of improvements, bugfixes and a look towards the future.
+A myriad of improvements, bugfixes, and a look towards the future.

 <!--more-->

 With **over 200 contributions** and **over 500 issues closed**, this is our biggest release yet.
-While it is a few months behind the scheduled Christmas deadline, our anniversary release packs a lot of new features.
+We're releasing a bit before the expected Christmas deadline, but our anniversary release packs a lot of new features.

 <a href="/downloads/" class="button button__accent">Download Jellyfin 10.5.0</a> <a href="https://github.com/jellyfin/jellyfin/releases/tag/v10.5.0" class="button hero__button">Read the full release notes</a>